amr990719/wildFire_simulation/README.md

 ---

-## 5· Model Structure & State Logic
+## 5· Model Structure and State Logic

 **Agent.** The model has a single agent type: the **cell** (`GridCell`, 40,000 instances), each carrying its own `Fuel` value and fire statechart. `Main` is only the container hosting the grid — not a behavioural agent.